isomerpages/moe-chijsng/news-and-spotlight/spotlight/_posts/2023-04-17-post-St Nicks Open House 2023.md

 | 11.00 am - 12.00 pm | Principal's Talk, General DSA Information and Q&amp;A (Session 2) |
 |12.15 pm - 12.45 pm | Guided Tour 3 |

-[Click here](https://go.gov.sg/stnicksopenhouse) to find out more and register for the Principal's Talk and Guided Tour.
+[Click here](https://go.gov.sg/stnicksopenhouse) to register for the Principal's Talk and Guided Tour.

 **Arriving at St Nicks:**<br>
 * Gates 1 - 3 will be open during the Open House; transport and parking options can be found [here](https://www.chijstnicholasgirls.moe.edu.sg/about-us/contact-information/).